Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: HOUSEHOLD BAPTISMS

-16:15 "her household had been baptized" This apparently refers to her family, servants, and workers (cf. Cornelius, Acts 10:2; 11:14; and the Philippian jailer, Acts 16:33).
+16:15 "her household had been baptized" This apparently refers to her family, servants, and hired workers (cf. Cornelius, Acts 10:2; 11:14; and the Philippian jailer, Acts 16:33).
 Also, notice that she, like others in the NT, was baptized immediately.
 It is not an option!
 See SPECIAL TOPIC: BAPTISM and SPECIAL TOPIC: HOUSEHOLD BAPTISMS

 The theological question which this verse raises is, "Were children involved in these examples of household conversions in Acts?"
 If so, then there is a biblical precedent for infant baptism in those "family salvations."
 Those who assert this as evidence also point toward the OT practice of including children into the nation of Israel as infants (i.e., circumcision at eight days of age, see James D. G. Dunn, pp. 175-176).